Spicy Miso Braised Leeks with Noodles

 Leftovers

-Roast any root vegetables from your box, or wilt any greens and serve alongside any leftovers.
+Roast any root vegetables from your box, or wilt any greens and serve with any leftovers.